Depictions of nudity: Erotic depictions

 The Khajuraho temples contain sexual or erotic art on the external walls of the temple.
 Some of the sanctuaries have erotic statuettes both on the outside of the inner wall.
 A small amount of the carvings contain sexual themes and those seemingly do not depict deities but rather sexual activities between human individuals.
 The rest depict the everyday life.
 These carvings are possibly tantric sexual practices.

 Another perspective of these carvings is presented by James McConnachie in his history of the Kamasutra.
 McConnachie describes the zesty 10% of the Khajuraho sculptures as "the apogee of erotic art":

 Twisting, broad-hipped and high breasted nymphs display their generously contoured and bejewelled bodies on exquisitely worked exterior wall panels.
-These fleshy apsaras run riot across the surface of the stone, putting on make-up, washing their hair, playing games, dancing, and endlessly knotting and unknotting their girdles....Beside the heavenly nymphs are serried ranks of griffins, guardian deities and, most notoriously, extravagantly interlocked maithunas, or lovemaking couples.
+These fleshy apsaras run riot across the surface of the stone, putting on make-up, washing their hair, playing games, dancing, and endlessly knotting and unknotting their girdles....Beside the heavenly nymphs are serried ranks of griffins, guardian deities and, most notoriously, extravagantly interlocked maithunas, or lovemaking couples.In the modern era, erotic photographs are normally taken for commercial purposes.
+They include mass-produced items such as decorative calendars and pinups.
+Many of them may also be found in men's magazines, such as Penthouse and Playboy.